Further Investigation of the Survivability of Code Technical Debt Items: Introduction

-The empirical analysis reveals that there is a $23.08\%$ chance that the investigated code TDIs survive until $100$ days ($35.17\%$ chance that the investigated code TDIs survive until $100$ commits).
-However, the code TDIs that survived after $83.6$ days or $205.4$ commits are hardly removed and, in most cases, survive throughout the existence of the system.
-Additionally, our analysis reveals that refactoring and development of new features significantly contributes to the removal of code TDIs (and therefore repaying TD) as supported by previous studies e.g.,~\cite{ bavota2012does,bavota2015experimental,zabardast2020}.

-The rest of this article is organized as follows: Section~\ref{sec:related_work} summarizes the related works of studies.
+The rest of this article is organised as follows: Section~\ref{sec:related_work} summarises the related works of studies.
 Section~\ref{sec:research_methododology} describes the data collection and analysis process.
 The results are described in Section~\ref{sec:results}.
 Section~\ref{sec:discussion} provides a discussion of the implications of the results.
 Lastly, the threats to validity and conclusions of this study are presented in Section~\ref{sec:threats_to_validity} and Section~\ref{sec:conclusions} respectively.